Krook9d/PurpleLab/README.md

 You have to connect to the VM, edit the winlogbeats.yml and do some commands

-1. Connecte to the VM (you have the IP adress on the health.php page or you can do `sudo VBoxManage guestproperty get sandbox "/VirtualBox/GuestInfo/Net/0/V4/IP"
+1. Connect to the VM (you have the IP adress on the health.php page or you can do `sudo VBoxManage guestproperty get sandbox "/VirtualBox/GuestInfo/Net/0/V4/IP"
 `)

 2. Open an Administrator Powershell Prompt and go to this folder :